 The proposed ordinance provides procedures for appealing the Rent Review Officer's decision.
-There will be a 30 day deadline from the date the Rent Review Officer mailed his or her decision.
+There is a 30 day deadline from the date the Rent Review Officer mails the decision.
 For Mobilehome Owners to appeal a rent increase or pass-through, at least 25% of the affected Mobilehome Owners within the park must sign the appeal application.

 A Hearing Officer would review and make a decision regarding the appeal.
 The Hearing Officer will be a licensed attorney and member of the California Bar.
 The Hearing Officer will be selected through the California Office of Administrative Hearings (OAH), or through the City Manager if the OAH is unable to provide hearing officers.
-The Hearing Officer must conduct a public hearing where both the park owner and Mobilehome Owners can attend and present their cases.
+The Hearing Officer must conduct a public hearing where both the park owner and Mobilehome Owners can attend and present their justifications.